thornAvery/kep-hack/README.md

 - Bug and Poison remain super effective against each other.
 - Psychic remains immune to Ghost.

-Type Matchups for Steel and Dark for reference:
+Type Matchups for Steel, Dark and Fairy for reference:
 - Steel...
 	- Attacks are Super Effective vs: Rock, Fairy
 	- Attacks are Not Very Effective vs: Water, Electric